-Whether you know someone who is trans, think you might be trans, or have just heard about transgender since Youtuber Nikkie Tutorials came out, education is key.
+Whether you know someone who is trans, think you might be trans, or have heard of a lot of people in the public eye speak about their journey with transitioning.

-Nikkie revealed on Youtube that she transitioned when she was around 14 with the support and help of her mother.
-The vlogger has received loads of praise and support from fans too.
+In recent times, YouTuber Nikkie Tutorials shared that she was transgender, revealing that she transitioned when she was around 14 with the support and help of her mother.
+Since then, Nikkie has received so much praise from her fans and followers for being so transparent in her identity.

 There are lots of other trans celebs including Caitlyn Jenner, Laverne Cox, Gigi Gorgeous and Ian Alexander from Netflix’s The OA.